 However, it is still easy to see why A Knife for the Ladies is such an obscurity among the horror community, too, as it's also hardly violent and exploitative enough to satisfy one's craving for gore and sleaze.
 The horror elements are instead an easy bunch, pretty much standardized stalk-and-stabs that looks unremarkable and replaceable by other better proto-slasher hokums, and sign of sleaziness are reduced to one boob shot early in the movie.
 Still, this isn't to say the film failed to be entertaining for its worth and I am quite satisfied with the 30s/40s pulp fiction feel of the story as well as the talents involved.

-Usual movie baddie Jack Elam took a developing role in here as the gruffy and uninterested sheriff Colcord who started out as a sloppy and temperament character, but later had a change for the better after drunkenly mistreats a son-figure and ended up having a fist fight with Burns.
+Usual movie baddie Jack Elam took a developing role in here as the gruffy and uninterested sheriff Colcord who started out as a sloppy and temperament character, but later has a change for the better after drunkenly mistreating a son-figure and ending up having a fist fight with Burns.

 The writing for these two leads is one of the best elements of the movie, the other being the actual procedural itself that while may be boring for some, it is still a decent watch in a TV thriller sort of manner.
 And as any murder mysteries, we also have a set of red herrings such as the former deputy-turned-bar man, a surgeon, a barber-slash-mortician, and even Mescal's founder, an old woman who lost her son to the murderer.
-These characters have their run as possible suspects but with the way they were portrayed, it soon becomes a tad obvious who is and is not knifing around the town's brothel.
-I will say, though, that some of them did lead to some interesting plot points on the film and they were played fairly for a bunch of forgettable and blatant casts.
+These characters have their run as possible suspects but with the way they were portrayed, it soon becomes a tad obvious who is and isn't knifing around the town's brothel.
+I will say, though, that some of them did lead to some interesting plot points on the film and they're played fairly for a bunch of standard casts.

 A Knife for The Ladies is pretty much one edited boobies away from being a TV movie with cheese, character drama and lite murders.
 Think Murder She Wrote with Jessica Fletcher replaced by a wall-eyed drunk sheriff and a 70s Doctor Who clone in the old American west.
 It is not a perfect viewing experience, but it is bearable to say the least, thus only recommendable to very open or patient genre fans.